 When the nerves, connective tissue, and blood vessels in the pulp of the tooth become inflamed, there is swelling and increased pressure on the tooth.
 Although the tooth can withstand minor irritations caused by decay if left untreated the inside of the tooth can become gangrenous leading to an irreversible infection.
 A tooth that is gangrenous does not have normal blood circulation, and the nerves do not perform in a regular pattern.

 Once the pulp is infected and there is a decay in the tooth’s enamel, it can sometimes be repaired by removing the decay and filling the hole in the tooth.
 If the infection has progressed too far or when the decay has reached the pulp, then the symptoms of pain and discomfort are very severe, the patient develops a condition known as apical periodontitis.
 This condition will not go away without using the root canal procedure to remove it.
 If left, it will evolve into the tooth’s major roots and even into the jawbone that might require more extensive oral surgery.

 3. What is the Actual Procedure?

-The first steps taken by the dentist are to make sure that the root canal treatment is necessary.
+The first steps taken by the dentist are to make sure root canal treatment is necessary.
 X-rays are taken of the teeth and the roots to inspect the extent of the infection and to identify the number and shape of roots and which roots are affected.
 This examination also uncovers any other issues that may lead to problems after the root canal has been done, and the dentist can make adjustments in the treatment.
 The normal steps in the procedure are as follows:

 - The dentist drills a hole through the surface of the tooth into the pulp.